Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-howto-migrate-app-service.md

 In Azure App Service each Web App and all of the applications under it run in the same application pool.
 Consider establishing a single application pool with common settings or creating a separate Web App for each application.

 ## COM and COM+ components
 Azure App Service does not allow the registration of COM components on the platform.
-If your site(s) or application(s) make use of any COM components, these would need to be rewritten in managed code and deployed with the site or application.
+If your app makes use of any COM components, these would need to be rewritten in managed code and deployed with the site or application.

 ## Physical directories
 Azure App Service does not allow physical drive access.
 You may need to use a [Azure Files]((https://docs.microsoft.com/azure/storage/files/storage-files-introduction) to access files via SMB.
 [Azure Blob Storage]((https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction) can store files for access via HTTPS.

 ## On-premise resources

-Verify access to on-premise resources as these will likely need to be migrated or changed.
+Verify access to on-premise resources as these may need to be migrated or changed.
 The following are options for mitigating access to on-premise resources:

 * Create a VPN connecting App Service to on-premise resources using [Azure Virtual Networks](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet).
 * Securely expose on-premise services to the cloud without firewall changes using [Azure Relay](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-what-is-it).